 On the seaside, you can also find different ouzeries.
 In these traditional types of Greek tavern the local drink, Ouzo, is a popular option.
-Ouzeries also serve different kinds of mezés or small dishes with mouth-watering ingredients.
-In many places, they are so rich and abundant so as to substitute your meal.
+Ouzeries also serve different kinds of meze or small dishes with mouth-watering ingredients.
+In many places, they are so rich and abundant so as to replace your meal.

 A popular choice that perfectly pairs with your glass of ouzo is the octopus, delicious in fresh in salads.
 One of the best places to try octopus is right in front of the sea.
 Stis Vasos tou Asprakis, or simply Aspraki, is a popular place.
 There, we enjoyed excellent ouzo, fresh seafood, live music and a friendly atmosphere.

 Other local specialties include cheese and pan-fried pies.
 Popular dishes are also lentil keftedes, kalamari with dark rice and cheese in oil.
 Thyme honey, dried figs, and spoon preserves from local fruit are delicious bites to try for breakfast or after a meal.